 Kilowatt Kit

-Data & Research 2026-05-05 · 6 min read
+Data & Research Updated June 7, 2026 · 12 min read

 Written by

-Muhammad founded KilowattKit after spending hours trying to decode confusing electricity bills — and realising there were no simple, jargon-free tools to help ordinary homeowners understand their energy costs.
-He researches electricity rates, EV charging, solar payback, and heat pump economics across the US, UK, Canada, and Australia.
+Muhammad founded KilowattKit after spending hours trying to decode confusing electricity bills and realising there were no clear, jargon-free tools for ordinary homeowners.
+He researches energy rates, solar payback, EV charging, and heat pump economics across the US, UK, Canada, and Australia — sourcing every figure directly from official government and regulatory data.

 📊 Key data points